Morning, Tuesday, 9th December 2025

 Market signals & investor confidence

-Discussion will focus on how recent developments are influencing capital flows into decarbonisation, looking at the strength and clarity of transition signals being sent to the market.
-Delegates will assess implications for investor confidence, the consistency and comparability of disclosure and reporting frameworks, and the coordination required among regulators, standard-setters and market participants - particularly in light of the Government’s decision not to proceed with a UK green taxonomy.
+Further discussion will focus on how recent developments are influencing capital flows into decarbonisation, looking at the strength and clarity of metrics and transition signals being sent to the market.
+Delegates will assess implications for investor confidence, the consistency and comparability of disclosure and reporting frameworks, as well as next steps for market testing and innovation - particularly in light of the Government’s decision not to proceed with a standalone Transition Finance Lab.

-- market growth: next steps for the Transition Finance Council - impact of the UK’s Trade Strategy on the export of sustainable finance services
+- market growth: next steps for the TFC - impact of the UK’s Trade Strategy on the export of sustainable finance services

 - Industrial Strategy: investment pathways for IS-8 subsectors - public-private financing through the National Wealth Fund and British Business Bank